 Keeping Heaven in view can be extremely encouraging.
 But for me it wasn’t always this way.

 I used to be terribly upset that I couldn’t go there immediately.
 “Why, God?”
 I would ask as my tears fell freely on my pillow.
 “Why must I stay in this fallen earth so long?
-How much longer will you put me through this?”
+How much longer will You put me through this?”

-Sometimes the bad things that happened, the big things like death as well the little every day pains, felt like too much.
+Sometimes the bad things that happened, the big things like death as well as the little every day pains, felt like too much.
 Hurtful words, headlines, sins, irritations, and agonies, they all added up.